JackCampbell5/VolleyballRotate/README.md

 + Add more colors
 + Print to file and get players from file?
 + Add documentation
-+ Have people be able to rotate in from both sides
 + Update Read Me
++ Move players up and down in the lineup